 4. National Online Center on Violence Against Women

 Who is most righteous – the person who commits adultery on his wife or the man who looks at pornography?
-I’m not self deceived into believing that my writing ability or this article itself requires the attention of every man!
-However, I do believe what I say in this article should be considered by every man on planet earth – especially those within the church.
+I’m not self deceived into believing that my writing ability or this article itself requires the attention of every man.
+However, I do believe what I say in this article should be considered by every man within the church.